 Sport and performance psychologists look at the mental, behavioral, emotional and relational components behind performance.
 Research shows psychological skills and techniques help increase performance and consistency.
 These skills can be utilized with any performance domain, such as business, performing arts, and the military.

 Good performers understand the benefits of being physically prepared to perform.
 Great performers understand the benefits of being mentally prepared to perform.
-As Sport Psychologists, our approach is that of educators and practitioners.
+As Sport and Performance Psychologists, our approach is that of educators and practitioners.
 We hope to educate individuals and teams on how the mind works, and practice advanced skills and mental exercises to maximize their potential.

 Work one-on-one with a provider to learn mental skills and improve overall performance, consistency, and enjoyment.